How Do I Get Started?

-For those users who prefer a more "hands on" approach, you can create your reports by typing the Jet function by hand, or using the Jet Function Wizard ("Jfx") to help you.
+For those users who prefer a more "hands on" approach, you can create your reports by typing the Jet functions by hand, or using the Jet Function Wizard ("Jfx") to help you.

-We have a series of five videos that walk you through the process of creating a report using a variety of powerful Jet Professional features.
+We have a series of five videos that walk you through the process of creating a report using a variety of powerful Jet Reports features.

 Installation and Configuration

-Maybe Jet Professional has *not* been installed and that's where you need to start.
-So, you'll need to be able download, install, and configure Jet Professional.
+Maybe Jet Reports has *not* been installed and that's where you need to start.
+So, you'll need to be able download, install, and configure Jet Reports.

-Regardless of where you are in that process or what type of database you are needing to use with Jet Professional, our Getting Started guide provides a one-stop location for all that information.
+Regardless of where you are in that process or what type of database you are needing to use with Jet Reports, our Getting Started guide provides a one-stop location for all that information.